Key Takeaways

 Amazon PPC Software vs Managed Service: Long-Term Cost Comparison

-Software is cheaper in monthly fees, but not always in total cost.
-A $200/month tool running on a poorly structured account produces poor results faster.
-Structural problems include wrong match types, no harvest cycle, no negative keyword discipline, and compounding over time.
+Software is cheaper in monthly fees, but not always in total cost: A $200/month tool running on a poorly structured account produces poor results faster.
+Structural problems include wrong match types, no harvest cycle, and no negative keyword discipline, and these compound over time.
 The monthly software fee is low; the cost of structural inefficiency running for 12 months at scale is not.

 The correct question is not which costs less per month, but which produces a lower total cost per sale at 12 months.

-AI-managed Amazon PPC pricing for $500K-$2M annual revenue brands: AI-managed PPC services at this revenue level typically price at $500-$2,000/month.
+AI-managed PPC services at $500K–$2M annual revenue level typically priced at $500–$2,000/month.
 These services automate bid execution efficiently but require human strategic direction for campaign architecture decisions, keyword structure, and listing-to-campaign connections that algorithms cannot make.

 How to Reduce Your Amazon PPC Costs Without Reducing Sales